cpske/ISP/code-quality/index.md

 ## What is Code Quality?

-*Code Quality* is subjective, but accepted characteristics of quality code are:
+*Code Quality* is subjective, but accepted **characteristics** of good quality code are:

-- does what it should
+- code does what it should
 - can be tested
 - uses a consistent style
 - easy to understand